23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 You can create exit popups with Hello Bar to invite your readers to stay.
 Offer a coupon code or other incentive to make a purchase.

-Overstock.com has created an ingenious version of the exit popup.
-When you try to leave a particular page, you might see this:
+Overstock.com has created an ingenious exit popup that shows this when you try to leave a particular page.

 exit intent ecommerce optmization